 Ready Made Science Kits

 In elementary school my boys all learned about science from doing hands on science kits.
-Some are more expensive than others, but Amazon has a number of fairly inexpensive ones that are great learning tools for teaching science to kids.
+Some are more expensive than others, but Amazon has a number of fairly inexpensive ones that are great learning tools for a science and math tutor.

 With this kit your kids get to: